 They mingled with the nations and adopted their customs.
 They worshiped their idols, which became a snare to them~ Psalm 106:35-36 NIV

-Whatever book I happen to be reading in the Bible tends to have a discernable impact on my writing.
-However, I usually only see the impact in hindsight.
+Whatever book of the Bible I happen to be reading tends to have a discernible impact on what I write.
 Last summer I studied Jeremiah.
-Looking back, I clearly see that the blogs I wrote during those months tended to be glum, cynical screeds against the evils of the culture.
-While I was writing a devotional on Galatians I frequently wrote about the wonders of grace and the hazards of legalism, racism, hypocrisy and self-righteousness.
-The difference between those blogs and this one is that this time I am intentionally connecting a biblical topic I have been studying with a cultural phenomenon we are experiencing in the church.
+Looking back, I see that the blogs I wrote during those months tended to be glum, cynical screeds against the evils of the culture.
+While I was working on a devotional on Galatians I frequently wrote about the wonders of grace and the hazards of legalism, racism, hypocrisy and self-righteousness.

-I have been reading the book of Hosea.
+Recently, I have been reading the book of Hosea.
 A key theme of Hosea is idolatry.
-Hosea got me thinking about idolatry and how contemporary idolatry tends to differ from the standard bow-down-to-a-creepy-little-statue variety of idolatry we see throughout the Old Testament.
+This got me thinking about idolatry in general and how contemporary idolatry tends to differ from the standard bow-down-to-a-creepy-little-statue variety of idolatry we see in the Old Testament.

 Some idols we worship today are unique to our generation.
-Some tend to more of an issue among Christian leaders while others affect most Christians in some way.
-The idols we worship are directly related to the apostasy we are experiencing.
-When we get a handle our tendency towards idolatry we may see fewer people leaving the church.
+Some modern-day idols are without question more of an issue among Christian leaders while other idols affect most Christians in some way.
+The idols we worship are directly related to the apostasy we see in the Church.
+When the church gets a handle on the idolatry problem we will see fewer people leaving the church.

+This is definitely a leadership idol that can easily spin out of control in a pastor’s life.
 Ambition is not sinful until it becomes THE primary motivating force in our lives.
 If ambition is not kept in check it swiftly mutates into covetousness.
 Covetousness then becomes an all-consuming focus on whatever it is we long for.
-Ambition is particularly dangerous in the church world because unbridled ambition often disguises itself in Christians and Christian leaders as a healthy and godly desire to see churches grow and Christian beliefs spread.
-However, sometimes ambition for church growth is really just a ravenous appetite for celebrity and recognition.
+Ambition is particularly dangerous in the church world because unbridled ambition often disguises itself in Christians and Christian leaders as a healthy desire to see churches grow.
+However, sometimes ambition for church growth is really just a ravenous appetite for recognition.

 Christians have merged worldly measures of success with Christianity.
-Being wealthy, sought after and liked is perceived to be success in our Christian culture; although the biblical standard for success is vastly different (Isaiah 66:2, Matthew 22:36-40, Hebrews 11:36-38).
+Being wealthy, sought after and liked is perceived to be success in our Christian culture.
+Even though biblical standards for success are vastly different (Isaiah 66:2, Matthew 22:36-40, Hebrews 11:36-38).
 A person who has made success into an idol will do anything to hang on to the attention, money and adulation that comes with success.
 This includes compromising what they believe or even renouncing their faith in Christ so they can increase the size of their audience and number of followers.

 God is insanely complex.
 He is good, merciful and kind.
-He is also unapologetically judgmental.
-Like it or not, God judges any person who declines to humbly repent and embrace Him as the sovereign Lord of everything (1st Corinthians 6:8-10, Jude 14:16-18, Revelation 20:13).
-When we insist on making God out to be all lollipops, sunshine and good vibes we aren’t really worshipping God anymore.
+However, God is also unapologetically judgmental.
+God judges anyone who refuses to humbly repent and embrace Him as the sovereign Lord of everything (1st Corinthians 6:8-10, Jude 14:16-18, Revelation 20:13).
+When we insist on making God out to be all sunshine and good vibes we aren’t really worshipping God anymore.
 We are worshipping the grace God offers only to those who choose to repent (Matthew 4:17, Acts 3:19, Acts 17:29-31).
 We know grace has become an idol when we buy the lie that a loving God cannot or will not judge people who refuse to play by His rules.

 In Mark 2:23-27 the Pharisees chastised Jesus and his disciples for picking grain on the Sabbath.
 This was a technical violation of Exodus 16:23.
 Jesus informed the Pharisees that the Sabbath was intended to be an institution that benefited and blessed people rather than an institution people became a slave to.
 I am not “soft” on divorce.
 I believe marriage is critically important and that most marriages could be saved if both people in the marriage would simply stop sinning.
 That said, I also believe many contemporary Christians make the same mistake with marriage that the Pharisees made with the Sabbath.
 We worship marriage when we put the institution of marriage above of the welfare of the people in the marriage.